davidgasquez/handbook/content/learning.md

 ### Others

-- [Hack Design](https://hackdesign.org/lessons) - Quick and simple lessons on dessign
+- [Hack Design](https://hackdesign.org/lessons) - Quick and simple lessons on design
 - [Better Explained](http://betterexplained.com/) - Math without endless memorization
 - [Seeing Theory](https://seeing-theory.brown.edu) - A visual introduction to probability and statistics
 - [Tuts+](https://tutsplus.com/) - Collection of How To tutorials on lots of topics